 LocationLa Défense, France

-From the architect.
+Text description provided by the architects.
 Forme Publique inaugurates its 3rd edition of the Public Furniture Biennale located in the Parisian business district La Défense.

 The original call for proposals brought together projects which addressed the general theme of "Global Village”, inviting designers to address one of three concepts: the protective shelter, work outside the scope (between hyper-connection and disconnection), and "mobile stations" for pedestrians.